This is a guide to the history of the classic Honda FireBlade from the first CBR900RR FireBlade through to the current CBR1000RR Fireblade.

 The same spirit is carried to the modern Fireblade (note the change of capitalisation of ‘b’ — more on this below!).
 They’re powerful, yet accessible, embodying the spirit of “Total Control”.
 The ergonomics are sporty, but not as extreme as some competitors like the Yamaha R1.
 Unlike a 600cc sportbike, they don’t need to be pushed into the high end of the RPM range to feel the power… but if you do, you’ll be rewarded with more.

 I’ve written a few motorcycle guides based on motorcycles I’ve owned and loved.
 If you like the FireBlade, you might also want to read my guide on the Yamaha R1.

 How did the Honda FireBlade get its name?

 I’ve read many accounts of how “FireBlade” is a poor translation of the Japanese word for “lightning”.
-Some variants of the story say it was a mis-translation via French.
+Some variants of the story say it was a mistranslation via French.

 However, I can’t find any evidence for this.
-I don’t know much Japanese, but I do know kanji (as I know Chinese) and French, and I can definitely tell you: no variant of the characters for “fire” and “blade” become “lightning”, or vice versa.
+I don’t know much Japanese, but I do know kanji (as I know Chinese) and French, and I can definitely tell you that no variant of the characters for “fire” and “blade” become “lightning”, or vice versa.
 If I’m wrong on this I’d love to know.

-Considering Honda’s other names — Firestorm, SuperHawk, Gold Wing, Transalp (those are the official ways they’re written) — I think it’s safe to say that Honda seems to likes names that are two words glued together and probably just decided to name it FireBlade.
+Considering Honda’s other names — Firestorm, SuperHawk, Gold Wing, Transalp (those are the official ways they’re written) — I think it’s safe to say that Honda seems to like names that are two words glued together and probably just decided to name it FireBlade.